frobiac/adnw/README.md

     * Full TrackPoint configuration of axes orientations and speed/sensitivity/threshold can be performed.

 - h PassHash
+    * On first call the master password must be entered.
+A check against given test data is performed.
-    * Enter tag [length [mode]] for passhash creation
+    * Subsequent calls take arguments as tag [length [mode]]

 Password Hash Support
 ---------------------
-Support for passwords compatible with PassHash implementations, for example the android app Twik, must be configured in a separate header:
+Support for passwords compatible with Password Hasher implementations, for example [Twik][twik_home], must be configured in a separate header:
-Twik private key of a profile and master password can be set in src/_private_data.h, which is created on first make call and ignored in git.
+Twik private key of a profile must be set in src/_private_data.h, which is created on first make call and ignored in git.

 Current Layout